parevo-lab/rune/README.md

 <br />

-## ⚡ What is RuneDB?
+## ⚡ What is Mergen?

-**RuneDB** is a next-generation database management tool designed to bridge the gap between **native performance** and **modern web aesthetics**.
+**Mergen** is a next-generation database management tool designed to bridge the gap between **native performance** and **modern web aesthetics**.

-Unlike clunky, legacy SQL clients, RuneDB offers a buttery-smooth experience with a focus on visual clarity.
+Unlike clunky, legacy SQL clients, Mergen offers a buttery-smooth experience with a focus on visual clarity.
 Written in **Go** and **React**, it starts instantly, runs everywhere, and looks beautiful doing it.

 ---

 ## ✨ Key Features

 ### 🚀 **Native Performance**
-Powered by a **Go** backend and the **Wails** framework, RuneDB consumes a fraction of the memory of Electron-based apps while delivering native-speed query execution.
+Powered by a **Go** backend and the **Wails** framework, Mergen consumes a fraction of the memory of Electron-based apps while delivering native-speed query execution.

 ### 🎨 **Stunning Visuals & Theming**
 - **Adaptive UI**: Seamlessly switches between Dark and Light modes.